klixor123/DSP_lab_ws2425/README.md

 # Usage of the project

-- use "IF_DEBUG(debug_print())" to sent debugging messages to the Serial Port Monitor
+- use "IF_DEBUG(debug_printf())" to send messages to the Serial Port Monitor
-    - debug_print() is automatically disabled in Release build
+    - with "IF_DEBUG()", debug_printf() is automatically disabled in Release build
-    - debug_print() works exactly as printf()
+    - debug_printf() works exactly as printf()
 - add each required source file to the "target_sources" commands in "CMakeLists.txt"
-- select "GDB debugger CMSIS-DAP" in the built-in "Run and Debug" extension before debugging
+- select "GDB debugger CMSIS-DAP" in the "Run and Debug" extension before debugging

 Use the CMake extension to:
 1. Configure/Reconfigure
 1. Build the executable

-1. Debug the program
+- start debugging with the "Run and Debug" extension.

-- open the VS Code built-in Serial Port Monitor with the correct COM port to receive messages sent via debug_print()
+- open the VS Code built-in Serial Port Monitor with the correct COM port to receive messages sent via debug_printf()